 Earlier in the 20th century, employees faced with this system of management feared being thrown on the scrap heap of unemployment at an early age because they couldn’t keep up with what they believed were unreasonable standards and targets, she says.
 Similar fears are evident today.

-Although unemployment is low in Australia today, at 5.4 per cent, underemployment is high, at 8.5 per cent, and a rise in long-term unemployment for older workers co-incides with an ageing workforce.
+Although unemployment is low in Australia today, at 5 per cent, underemployment (which measures workers who have jobs but are not being offered the hours they need) is high, sitting at 8.2 per cent.
+A rise in long-term unemployment for older workers co-incides with an ageing workforce.

-These changes in workforce combine with unresolved inequities related to gender and cultural diversity.
+These changes in the workforce combine with unresolved inequities related to gender and cultural diversity.

 Taksa says the next workforce challenge is helping people deal with the everyday experience of inter-cultural relations at work, where people have different communication styles, different values and assumptions.